wml-frc/UDP_TransferNT/README.md

 ```

 ### Point to Point using raw buffers
-- If the preference of using a raw send receive without a serialized datapacket is more apealing.
+- If the preference of using a raw send receive without a serialized datapacket is more appealing.
 The raw sender and receivers are available to use.
-Simillar to the datapackets, they fit inside the the set buffer size.
+Similar to the datapackets, they fit inside the the set buffer size.
 But do not segment the buffer at all.
 If you plan to use your own method of serializing then this would be preferable.
 E.g, you could send `256 characters` over the network if you wanted a full string message to be sent.

 #### Config
 - Server is our `receiver` | IP_Specific/ANY
 - Client is our `sender` | IP_Specific
 - Port: `5801` <- Default
 - IP: `10.47.88.2` Default is -> localhost: `127.0.0.1`
-- Buffersize: `256` <- Defaul
+- Buffersize: `256` <- Default
 - RecvTimeout: `1000` <- default (ms)

 #### Server (Receiver)